ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 > [!primary]
 >
-> Note: the FloatingIP must be in the same region as the MKS cluster.
-A FloatingIP cannot be moved to another OpenStack region.
+> Note: the Floating IP must be in the same region as the MKS cluster.
+A Floating IP cannot be moved to another OpenStack region.
 >

 ### Use a fixed Virtual-IP (VIP) for the LoadBalancer in the subnet